Information about the Voluntary Retirement Incentive Program

 To be eligible for consideration under this program:

-- You must be a regular employee with at least 5 years of service with the City of Portland,
+- You must be an employee in regular status with at least 5 years of service with the City of Portland,

 - You must be retirement eligible under PERS, OPSRP or FPDR, and

-- You must terminate employment on or before June 30, 2016 (some exceptions apply to sworn officers, please see program details).
+- You must terminate employment on or before June 30, 2017 and submit completed retirement paperwork to the appropriate pension office.

-Potentially interested employees must submit their intent to retire and completed application form to their bureau’s HR Business Partner no later than March 31, 2016 (bureaus may identify an earlier application submission date and would communicate to employees directly if there is a business need).
+Potentially interested employees must submit their intent to retire and completed application form to their Bureau Director Office, or Director’s designee, no later than May 31, 2017.
 If you are a represented employee, you can submit your application and the Bureau of Human Resources will be working to confirm your union has authorized participation.
 You should contact your union on any updates regarding participation.